 The fingers tell me what they understand.

-Their face tells me how they feel, and everything depends on this when teaching toddlers the piano.
+Their faces tell me how they feel, and everything depends on this when teaching toddlers the piano.

 Many teachers have found that having preschoolers identify numbers via the piano keyboard is a fun activity that builds confidence with numbers and the keyboard.